 When you call UFPD:

-- Identify yourself: My name is ____________________________.
+Identify yourself: My name is ____________________________.
 I am a P.K.
 Yonge ___________ (faculty member, staff member, etc.) and I have set the alarm off in building _________.
 You may be asked for additional information, including your UFID number (on your GatorOne card) and the P.K.
-Yonge Alarm password (which is announced at the Back to School Breakfast)
+Yonge Alarm password (which is announced to faculty and staff prior to the start of school).

 After calling UPD to cancel the alarm, report the time, day, and location of the alarm to Maggie Conley | firstname.lastname@example.org for record-keeping in order to help us from paying for false alarms.